learn-co-curriculum/dsc-obtaining-your-data/README.md

-We can also merge data from a seperate csv file.
-For example, say we take a seperate data source regarding daily sales data for our various branches.
-We might first generate a view from our database:
+You can also merge data from a seperate csv file.
+For example, say you take a seperate data source regarding daily sales data for the various branches.
+You might first generate a view from our database:

 ```python